sschleemilch/slimline.nvim/README.md

       },
     },
     diagnostics = {
-      workspace = false, -- Whether diagnostics should show workspace diagnostics instead of current buffer placeholders = false, -- Whether to show empty boxes for zero values.
-Only relevant if `style==bg` icons = {
+      workspace = false, -- Whether diagnostics should also show the total amount of workspace diagnostics icons = {
         ERROR = ' ',
         WARN = ' ',